Diffusion Glancing Transformer for Parallel Sequence to Sequence Learning

 \section{Introduction}

-Transformer~\citep{transformer2017vaswani} has been the most widely used architecture in sequence generation, which outperforms its counterparts in (almost) all downstream tasks, e.g., machine translation and image captioning~\cite{raffel2020exploring,gpt3}.
-Typical transformer architecture adopts the autoregressive decoding strategy~(AR), generating tokens in a predefined order, i.e., left to right.
-Recently, non-autoregressive generation models~(NAR) attract increasing attention for its fast generation speed, which are \textit{considered} to sacrifice the generation quality by abandoning the autoregressive constraint and generating the outputs simultaneously instead of sequentially.
+The Transformer~\citep{transformer2017vaswani} has been the most widely used architecture in sequence generation, outperforming its counterparts in (almost) all downstream tasks, such as machine translation and question answering~\cite{gpt3,openai2023gpt4}.
+The typical transformer architecture adopts the autoregressive decoding strategy~(AR), generating tokens in a predefined order, i.e., left to right.
+Recently, non-autoregressive generation models~(NAR) attract increasing attention for their fast generation speed, which are \textit{considered} to sacrifice generation quality by generating the outputs simultaneously instead of sequentially.

-However, we argue that NAR has prominent advantages compared to AR beyond generation efficiency for the following reasons: 1) the characteristic of parallel generation enables NAR to remove the bias of the predefined order in generation, liberating the constraints on generation order.
-In fact, except text, many generation targets have no well-defined orders~(such as molecules/proteins), and generating them in an auto-regressive way could introduce permutation bias, which can hurt the generation performance~\citep{tholke2022torchmd}.
-2) furthermore, NAR can utilize bidirectional context for sequence modeling and generation.
-On the contrary, AR could only exploit context from one direction for generating the target sequence, which is insufficient, especially when the context from the other direction is crucial for making predictions.
+However, we argue that NAR has advantages compared to AR \textit{beyond generation efficiency} for the following reasons: 1) the parallel generation enables NAR to remove the \textit{inductive bias} of the \textit{predefined generation order}, thereby liberating the potential of applications, such as molecules or proteins that have no well-defined orders; 2) furthermore, NAR can utilize \textit{bi-directional context} for sequence modeling and generation, whereas AR could only exploit context from one direction.

-Although being promising, NAR also has challenges, and the main drawback lies in the difficulty of modeling multi-modal distributions~\citep{nat2018gu}, i.e., one input has multiple valid outputs.
-Intuitively, taking machine translation for example, one source sentence could be translated into multiple different target sentences, which leads to that the NAT model would learn to generate sentences with mixing words from several translation modalities, due to its special design of parallel decoding.
-Fortunately, the problem has been greatly eliminated with recent progress in NAR.
+Although being promising, current state-of-the-art NAR models still fall behind the AR counterpart in terms of generation quality.
+The main drawback of NAR lies in the difficulty of modeling multi-modal distributions~\citep{nat2018gu}, i.e., one input has multiple valid outputs.
+For example, a source sentence could be translated into multiple different target sentences.
+As the NAR model decodes all the tokens in parallel, it may mix tokens from different translation targets.
+In contrast, the AR model can output consistency tokens more easily as every prediction is conditioned on previous ones.
+Recent progress of NAR has significantly improved the multi-modal learning ability of parallel generation, including knowledge distillation~\citep{seqkd2016kim}, iterative decoding~\citep{iterativerefinement2018lee}, latent variable modeling~\citep{flowseq2019ma} and revised learning objectives~\citep{ctc2018libovicky,axe2020ghazvininejad,oaxe2021du,dag2022huang}.
+However, these NAR models still hardly outperform the AR baseline consistently.